selvaradov/1on1bot/README.md

 Used by Atlas Fellows and SPARC2024 attendees.
 ## Installation
 1. Create an application on [Discord Developer Portal](https://discord.com/developers/applications).
 Invite it to your server with the permission to use applications.commands, manage roles, send messages and ping members.
 2. Select or create a channel in your server for the bot to send messages to.
+Create a role named 1-1 and make sure it is below the bot's role.
 3. Download app.js.
-Change serverid, channelid, adminid, and prefix to suitable values.
+Change serverid, channelid, and adminid to suitable values.
-4. Upload app.js onto a web server and run it.
 Set the environmental value TOKEN to your bot's token.
-I'm currently using a DigitalOcean droplet, monitored by pm2.
+4. If you are running multiple instances of the bot, create a separate folder for each instance.
 ## Functions
 1. **/join:** add the user to the 1-1 program.
 2. **/leave:** remove the user from the 1-1 program, while retaining a copy of their 10 most recent partners.